jimmo/micropython/docs/library/machine.rst

 malfunction, lockups, crashes of your board, and in extreme cases, hardware damage.

+The functions and classes provided by this module are intended to provide a common abstraction, such that code (and especially drivers) written using this module will be portable between different MicroPython ports.
+See :ref:`portable_apis` for more information.
+Any function or class marked as **Portable** must be provided by all major ports (currently STM32, ESP32, ESP8266).

 .. _machine_callbacks:

-A note of callbacks used by functions and class methods of :mod:`machine` module: all these callbacks should be considered as executing in an interrupt context.
+Many of the classes in the ``machine`` module make use of callbacks.
+These callbacks should be considered as executing in an interrupt context.
 This is true for both physical devices with IDs >= 0 and "virtual" devices with negative IDs like -1 (these "virtual" devices are still thin shims on top of real hardware and real hardware interrupts).
-See :ref:`isr_rules`.
+See :ref:`isr_rules` for more information.

 Reset related functions
 -----------------------